'Biohacker' Who Injected Himself With DIY Herpes Treatment Found Dead - Slashdot

 In a sensory deprivation tank, nobody can hear you scream...

+Darwin is the theory of the natural selection of the most well adapted.
+Not really applicable here.
+Maybe Hebert Spencer is who you were thinking...

-I hope more people will do this (Score:2)
+I hope more people will do this (Score:4, Interesting)

 It's "potentially dangerous" in the same sense as repairing your own car, packing your own parachute, or building your own hang glider is dangerous.
 Yes, you can hurt or kill yourself, but if you know what you're doing, you can limit the risk to something reasonable.